Weather and Climate with the Power of I

 Body

-Students in our graduate program undertake research that pushes the boundaries of our sciences, whether it be the latest in computer modeling or discovering new phenomena in the field.
-With a graduate degree in atmospheric sciences, students pursue various careers, including careers in national labs, academia, private industry, and more!
+Students in our graduate programs undertake research that pushes the boundaries of our sciences, whether it be the latest in computer modeling, data analytics, or discovering new phenomena in the field.
+With a graduate degree in from our programs - one of the largest graduate programs in the US in atmospheric sciences - students pursue various careers, including careers in national labs, academia, private industry, and more!

 Block Reference